s3p02/SSH_INTO_GCP/README.md

 </kbd>

 ## Security Alert

-# Click 'yes' when prompted.
+Click 'yes' when prompted to continue.

 <kbd>